threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`send_overlap_capsule`**

-Check what a capsule-shaped space overlaps with.
+Check which objects a capsule-shaped space overlaps with.

 - <font style="color:green">**Sends data**: This command instructs the build to send output data.</font>